-Low and relatively static yield levels and marginal production increases through expansion in area indicative of relatively low supply elasticities are suggestive of a low level production equilibrium characteristic of much small-scale agriculture in developing countries 13
+Low and relatively static yield levels and marginal production increases through expansion in area, indicative of relatively low supply elasticities, are suggestive of a low level production equilibrium characteristic of much small-scale agriculture in developing countries.13

-Cassava production though widely distributed throughout the tropical region of Latin America is concentrated in Brazil which accounts for 85% of total production Adding in the other two major producers Colombia and Paraguay raises this figure to 92% (see Table A-4 in the Appendix) Within each of these countries cassava production is further concentrated in particular regions the Northeast of Brazil being the largest producing area in Latin Since cassava yields reasonably well under a wide range of agro-America climatic conditions competition with other crops heavily influences where cassava is grown.
-Low prices of cassava relative to other crops (see Table A 15 in the Appendix) would suggest that cassava s comparative advantage is in the poorer agricultural areas where there are few other cropping alterna-As cassava is not easily mechanized indications are that cassava tives tends to be concentrated not only in poorer agricultural areas but also where small-scale agriculture as well predominates eg in the Northeast of Brazıl levels14 However such productivity increases must be derived from small scale farm systems and under relatively unfavorable agricultural conditions Improving productivity requires an understanding of the factors that are constraining yields and this must be done through farm level data
+Cassava production, though widely distributed throughout the tropical region of Latin America, is concentrated in Brazil, whichaccounts for 85% of total production.
+Adding in the other two major producers, Colombia and Paraguay, "raises this figure to 92% (see Table A-4 in the Appendix).
+Within each of these countries cassava production is further concentrated in particular regions, the Northeast of Brazil being the largest producing area in Latin America.
+Since cassava yields reasonably well under a wide range of agroclimatic conditions, competition with other crops heavily influences where cassava is grown.
+Low prices of cassava relative to other crops (see Table A-15 in the Appendix) would suggest that cassava's comparative advantage is in the poorer agricultural areas where there are few other cropping alternatives.
+As cassava is not easily mechanized, indications are that cassava tends to be concentrated not only in poorer agricultural areas but also where small-scale agriculture as well predominates, eg. in the Northeast of Brazil.

-A low supply elasticity falling per capita supplies and declining yield ievels would be a principal means of maintaining per capita consumption
+A low supply elasticity, falling per capita supplies, and declining yield Capper in a construction of MALCA A would levels would be a principal means of maintaining per capita consumption

-^{13/} Cassava more so than most other annual crops in Latin America is produced primarily on small scale farms See J K Lynam Options for Latin American Countries in the Development of Integrated Cassava Pro duction Programs p 222 223
+^{13/} Cassava, more so than most other annual crops in Latin America, is produced primarily on small-scale farms.
+See J.K.
+Lynam, "Options for Latin American Countries in the Development of Integrated Cassava Production Programs", p.
+222-223.